syncfusion-content/install-docs/Common/FAQ/How-to-implement-Localization-Support.md

 ---
 layout: post
 title: Localization Support | Common | Syncfusion
-description: provides information about how to implement localization support and customize the application?
+description: this section provides the information about how to implement localization support and customize the application?
 platform: common
 control: Essential Studio
 documentation: ug